mostafa-elgendy22/Adder-Subtractor-Circuits/README.md

 ## Functional Verification

-All the implemented adders are verified through a generic testbench and a Python environment.
+All the implemented adders are verified through a generic testbench and an automated Python environment.
 The Python environment generates a huge number of test cases (input operands) along with their sum, carry flags, and overflow flags.
 It also runs the generic testbench several times where each time a single adder architecture is instantiated and tested.
 The testbench produces the sum, carry flags, overflow flags of all the test cases.
 Then the Python environment compares all the results with the expected results and confirms that the adder is functioning correctly.
 The implementation details of the functional verification module can be found at `functional_verification` directory.
 The verification module can be run by using the `functional_verification/run.tcl` script.

 <hr>